Man arrested in 7-year-old’s shooting

 MEMPHIS, Tenn. — Police have made an arrest in a shooting that left a 7-year-old injured in South Memphis last month.

-Larriel Gill, 19, is being charged with attempted murder, solicitation of attempted murder, aggravated assault and unlawful weapon possession.
+Memphis police say 19-year-old Larriel Gill – also known as ‘Baby Crash Out’ – is being charged with attempted murder, solicitation of attempted murder, aggravated assault and unlawful weapon possession.

 On Feb.
 9, 7-year-old Legend Johnson was shot inside a home on Doris Avenue as gunshots rang out during a drive-by in South Memphis.